Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Want a full chain instead of one post?
 Ask Claude to add follow-up posts and Blotato threads them together in a single call, passing the extra parts alongside the first.
 It’s the same one-call, many-pieces pattern behind posting an Instagram carousel with Claude, and the identical chaining works when you post threads to Bluesky with Claude.
 For wiring up every network at once, see the Claude Code social media guide.

-To queue a post instead of firing it now, put a time in the prompt.
 “Post this Tuesday at 10am” tells Claude to pass a scheduledTime to Blotato.
-Or ask it to use your next open slot, and Blotato files the post into the next gap on your calendar.
-Anything queued stays in Blotato until it runs, easy to reschedule or drop.
+Ask for your next open slot instead and Blotato files it into the next gap on your calendar.
+Queued posts stay in Blotato until they run, so rescheduling or dropping one is another sentence rather than a trip to a dashboard.

 Ready to hand your Threads posting to Claude?
 Start with Blotato and connect the MCP server in about two minutes.

 Blotato’s MCP server exists to skip the Meta setup that slows the direct Threads route to a crawl.
 Meta doesn’t charge for the Threads API, but production posting still needs a developer app, App Review before you can post as anyone but a tester, and a long-lived token you refresh on a 60-day clock.
+Publishing is also a two-step create-then-publish flow with a hard cap of 250 posts per profile per day, all of which Blotato handles on its side.
 I walked through the whole tier in the Threads API pricing guide.
 Going through Blotato collapses that into one flat plan and zero visits to the Meta developer console.

 Most “post to Threads from Claude” tools cover less ground than they look.
 The GitHub MCP servers and Claude skills still expect you to connect the account and carry your own keys, and the single-network ones publish to Threads only, which turns Threads, Instagram, and X into three separate builds.
 Blotato connects each account once on its side, then exposes all nine platforms (Threads, Instagram, X, YouTube, TikTok, LinkedIn, Facebook, Pinterest, Bluesky) through one MCP link.
 A single prompt sends the same idea to Threads and the rest together.